Traditional British Christmas Cake Bake-Together – Part 1 Soaking The Fruit

 Next Stage – Part 2

 After the fruit has been soaked and is plump, it will be added the cake batter.
-That is part 2 of the Traditional British Christams Cake Bake-together.
+That is Traditional Christmas Cake Bake-together -Part 2.

 Follow me on social media: